CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.2 Archiving.md

 #### OPS.1.2.2.A16 Regular renewal of technical archive system components [Head of IT, IT operation]

 Archive systems SHOULD be kept up-to-date over a long period of time.
 New hardware and software SHOULD be thoroughly tested before installation in a running archive system.
 When new components are put into operation or new file formats are introduced, a migration concept SHOULD be created.
-It SHOULD describe all changes, tests, and expected test results.
+It SHOULD describe all changes, tests and expected test results.
 The conversion of the individual data SHOULD be documented (transfer note).

 If archive data is to be converted into new formats, it should be checked whether, due to legal requirements, the data must also be archived in its original format.